 The second type of liability involves rental properties.
 If you own rentals or hope to be a landlord someday, this section is for you.

 Even if you own just one rental, the risk is there.
 If you own dozens, like some of my clients, you’re a sitting duck.
-If someone gets hurt on one of your properties, sues you, and wins a judgment, you could lose ALL of your rental properties to satisfy that judgment.
+If someone gets hurt on one of your properties, sues you, and wins a judgment, you could lose ALL of your rental properties to satisfy that judgment (and possibly everything else you own).
 Even if your rental properties are owned by a Limited Liability Company (LLC), if that LLC isn’t set up properly, you could still lose those properties.

 Number three on the list is land.
 Let’s say you own some land, and someone falls in a hole, breaks their leg and sues you.
 If that land is in your name, it could be recruited to satisfy a judgment.

 People who think I’m exaggerating the risk will often say to me, “Yeah, but they can’t take your home.”
-Lots of people think that’s true, but it’s not.
+Many people think that’s true, but it’s not.
 Unless you live in Florida, if you’re sued, you can lose your house in the judgment.
 Most people have no idea.

 The fourth type of liability I see every day involves long-term care costs.
 The latest research says that 70% of people who are over 65 will need long-term care, most likely in a nursing home or memory care facility.
 On average, that care will be needed for three years, with the bill easily running $100,000 per year.
 My grandmother lived 15 years in a nursing home.
 Fortunately, Medicaid paid the bill.
 But what happens if your spouse is diagnosed with Alzheimer’s disease and needs memory care that costs $100,000 per year, and he lives for 15 years?
 You may need a calculator for that.